-Built 1997 in Wismar, Germany, the cruise ship MS Hamburg features relatively small size that allows it to transit the North America's Great Lakes.
+Built 1997 in Wismar, Germany, the cruise ship MS Hamburg features a relatively small size that allows it to transit the North America's Great Lakes.
 In this destination, the ship operated seasonally between 1997-2011, as well as in other regions worldwide.
 Previously known as "ms Columbus", the ship was replaced in the Hapag-Lloyd cruise fleet by "ms Columbus 2" (now Oceania Insignia).

 Among the most serious Hamburg cruise ship accidents are:

-- May 2015, a fishing net became tangled in the vessel's propeller off the England's South East coast.
+- May 2015, a fishing net became tangled in the vessel's propeller off England's South East coast.
 The ship was diverted to Southampton for inspection.
-Also in May 2015, due to strong winds the ship grounded near the Isle of Mull (UK).
+Also in May 2015, due to strong winds, the ship grounded near the Isle of Mull (UK).
 Because of the needed repairs, the ship was out of service until August.
 The shipowner Plantours had to charter ms Deutschland to continue operations.